knutnergaard/smufolib/docs/user_guide.rst

    >>> glyph.smufl.advanceWidth
    671

-It differs from the usual :attr:`fontParts.base.BaseGlyph.width` in optionally providing the value in staff spaces (see :ref:`changing-measurement-units`).
+It differs from the usual :attr:`.Glyph.width` in optionally providing the value in staff spaces (see :ref:`changing-measurement-units`).

 Ligatures and Stylistic Alternates